SmartWasteCollection/documentation/requirements/use-cases.md

 # Use Cases

-The following use cases diagrams describes the behavior of the system.
+The following use cases diagrams describe the behavior of the system.

 ## Ordinary Waste Management